suredone/qdone/README.md

-    -k, --kill-after number   Kill job after this many seconds [default: 30] -w, --wait-time number    Listen at most this long on each queue [default: 20] --always-resolve          Always resolve queue names that end in '*'.
-This can result in more SQS calls, but allows you to listen to queues that do not exist yet.
-    --include-failed          When using '*' do not ignore fail queues.
+    -k, --kill-after number   Kill job after this many seconds [default: 30] -w, --wait-time number    Listen at most this long on each queue [default: 20] --include-failed          When using '*' do not ignore fail queues.
     --drain                   Run until no more work is found and quit.
 NOTE: if used with  --wait-time 0, this option will not drain queues.